PatrikFehrenbach/practical-bug-bounty-content/README.md

 ### 1. Creating a New Module

-- **Feel like a content architect**.
+- Navigate to the root content directory
-- Navigate to the root content directory and conjure up a directory named `Web Security`.
+- Create a directory named `Web Security`.

 ### 2. Adding a Submodule

-- Continue your creative journey within the `Web Security` directory.
+- Within the `Web Security` directory.
-- Craft a directory named `XSS Attacks`.
+- Create a directory named `XSS Attacks`.

 ### 3. Adding a Topic

-- Venture deeper into the `XSS Attacks` directory.
+- Inside the `XSS Attacks` directory.
-- Imagine you're unearthing hidden treasures as you create a directory named `Reflected XSS`.
+- Create a directory named `Reflected XSS`.
+Craft
 ### 4. Adding Metadata to the Topic

 - Inside the Reflected XSS directory, pen down a file named `info.json`.
-- Enchant `info.json` with this content:
+- Add the following content to `info.json` :
 ```json
 {
   "description": "An introduction to RRemember to run the converter script after making changes to generate an updated JSON dump.eflected XSS attacks."